 Mickey Mouse and Bugs Bunny were the first cartoon characters to have a star on the Hollywood Walk of Fame!

-Bugs often gets into wars with other characters and nearly always wins.
-The creators was getting concerned that viewers would lose sympathy for an aggressive rabbit who always won wars, so to solve this problem, Jones arranged for Bugs to be bullied, threatened, or cheated while minding his own business.
+Bugs Bunny often gets into wars with other characters and nearly always wins.
+The creators were getting concerned that viewers would lose sympathy for an aggressive rabbit who always won wars, so to solve this problem, Jones arranged for Bugs Bunny to be bullied, threatened, or cheated while minding his own business.

 The scenes where Bugs Bunny is chewing a carrot are generally followed by Bugs Bunny’s most well-known catchphrase, “Eh, What’s up, Doc?”, this was in the first ever cartoon and that catchphrase has stuck with him ever since.
 It is now in the top 10 most recognised cartoon TV character catchphrases.